Slender-Studio/slender-actor-model/README.md

   Relationship — When a Capability of one Actor depends on the Purpose guaranteed by another Actor’s Contract.<br/>
   Entropy — The loss of an Actor's Capability.<br/>
   Obsolescence — The loss of an Actor's Purpose.<br/>
-  Interpretation - the external perception of an Actor's Purpose; does not define an Actor's Purpose.<br/>
+  Interpretation — an observer’s perception of an Actor’s Purpose; it reflects the observer’s model, not the system’s ontology.<br/>
   Environmental Drift — a change in Interpretation, not Purpose.<br/>
   Semantic Drift — Slow, unintentional change in an Actor’s Purpose as defined by the system.<br/>
   Decay — Accumulation of entropy within an Actor’s Capabilities.<br/>
   Renewal — Intentional mechanical change to restore or improve Capabilities.<br/>
-  Shock — A sudden collapse of multiple Capabilities that prevents an Actor from upholding its Contract.
+  Shock — A sudden collapse of multiple Capabilities that prevents an Actor from upholding its Contract.<br/>
   Noise — Activity from Contracts that outlive their Purpose.
 </p>